 Resolution Outcome: Successful or Stumbling

-Sharon Rekieta, Fitness Director - 4th February 2013
+Sharon Rekieta, Fitness and Wellness Director - 4th February 2013

 Many of us viewed the New Year as an appropriate time for making resolutions and we enthusiastically decided to “get in shape,” “declutter,” or “write the great American novel.”
 Four weeks later, I imagine some are merrily rolling along on the path to success while others are floundering and unsure if they’re even on the right track.
 If you’re in the successful category, congratulations and my only advice is keep up the good work!